 Mother Nature finally relented and the Buffalo Bisons were able to finish off their series Sunday against the Charlotte Knights.

 Unfortunately for the Herd, a day off would have been a welcome alternative to the result at Coca-Cola Field.
 The Knights salvaged one victory in the four-game series, coming away with a 2-1 win.
 The game was delayed exactly three hours by rain, leaving only the diehards in the crowd.

 The Knights got the winning run on a solo home run by center fielder Trayce Thompson in the fourth inning.

 Bats go quiet: The Bisons tied the game, 1-1, in the bottom of the first inning with three hits, including an RBI double by designated hitter Luke Scott.
-Buffalo got just four hits the rest of the way.
+From that point, however, Buffalo got just four hits the rest of the way.

 Roster move: Outfielder Melky Mesa, who has given the Bisons good defense in center field since being called up from Double-A New Hampshire, was placed on the disabled list Sunday because of a pulled hamstring.

 Pitchers of record: Knights starter Kyle Drabek, who appeared in 36 games over the past two seasons for the Bisons, improved to 2-4 on the season, going seven innings and allowing six hits and one earned run while striking out four and walking two.
 Bisons starter Matt Boyd dropped his Triple-A debut.